redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 **Limiter List**

 On the generation of every Unit with this engine, the value at the randomly address is going to be compared to a list of legal values called a Limiter List.
-If the value at the random address isn't legal according to the list, the Unit then will not be part of the Blast Layer.
+If the value at the random address isn't legal according to the list, the Unit then will not be part of the BlastLayer.

 **Value List**